whisthq/whist/README.md

 ## Appendix

-### Useful Monorepo git Tricks
+### Our Git Conventions and Useful Tricks

-- Viewing a log of only the commits affecting a given file or subdirectory: `git log -- <path>`
-- Making sure you don't accidentally introduce merge commits from a `git pull`: `git config pull.ff only`
 - We disallow merge commits into feature branches to avoid clogging our git history with `Merge branch 'dev' into feature_branch ...`.
 Please do not introduce merge commits!
+  - To make sure you don't accidentally introduce merge commits from a `git pull`, run the following command anywhere in the monorepo: `git config pull.ff only`.
+  - Be careful about git integrations in JetBrains, VSCode, etc.!
+Clicking on a "pull from upstream" button in your IDE can automatically create these merge commits.
+To be safe, use your terminal.
+- To view a log of only the commits affecting a given file or subdirectory, use the double-hyphen syntax for `git log`: `git log -- <path>`